cramjaco/POMZ-ETNP-UVP-2017/README.md

 CTD data was processed and provide by Al Devol
 Almost all analysis herein was carried out by Jacob Cram

-# To Do
-  * Update particle math data to account for Weber and Burchfield's edits
-  * Look through each data file to ensure proper commenting
-  * Add description of files, or at least copy out of that other folder.
-  * Move more stuff to archive
-  * Possibly git filter-branch or equivalent out all of the raw files that aren't going in the analysis.
-  * Share the code for processing the EK60 data, though not the actual raw EK60 data which are huge.
-Those, people can get from UNOLS directly.

 # Description of Files
 What follows is a description of the contents of this repository